Kong/docs.konghq.com/app/mesh/1.2.x/features/opa.md

 Kong Mesh integrates the [Open Policy Agent (OPA)](https://www.openpolicyagent.org/) to provide access control for your services.

-The agent is embedded in the data plane proxy sidecar, instead of the more common deployment as a separate sidecar.
+The agent is included in the data plane proxy sidecar, instead of the more common deployment as a separate sidecar.

 When `OPAPolicy` is applied, the control plane configures: